yhbyhb/CarND/Term1/project/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Although the third image which has wrong prediction, but model predicted as second highest probability.
 So, my final model has 100% accuracy in top-5 manner.

+## Reflections

+Due to the data imbalance, the model may predict worse on smaller number classes.
+Adding dropout layers after fully connected layers gave huge performance improvement.
+Data augmentation also helped on model performance.
+For further improvement, I think that it needs more complicated layer and more high resolution data.
+32 x 32 is hard to classify even with bare eyes on some difficult cases.